List of Days of Our Lives characters introduced in the 2000s: Bonnie Lockhart

 Bonnie escapes from prison in 2017 with the help of Hattie Adams and Anjelica Deveraux.
 It is established that Bonnie looks identical to Adrienne Kiriakis, which was not addressed in Evans's previous appearances as the characters.
 Anjelica abducts Adrienne and leaves her imprisoned in Bonnie's place while Bonnie impersonates Adrienne.
 Anjelica orders Bonnie to break up with Adrienne's boyfriend Lucas Horton and reunite with Adrienne's and Angelica's ex-husband, Justin Kiriakis, and then break his heart, enabling Anjelica to seduce him.
 Bonnie dumps Lucas, despite her attraction to him.
 This drives recovering alcoholic Lucas to drink, and when he drunkenly returns to Bonnie's hotel room, she welcomes him for a tryst.
 When Anjelica suddenly dies of a heart attack, Bonnie focuses on getting revenge on Maggie for, as she sees it, stealing Mickey from her.
 Using Justin to gain access to the Kiriakis mansion, where Maggie lives as Victor Kiriakis's wife after Mikey's death, Bonnie obtains incriminating information about Victor and attempts to blackmail him into divorcing Maggie and marrying her.
 Victor agrees, but secretly informs his loved ones about the blackmail, humoring Bonnie to buy time to eliminate the evidence of his crimes.
 To prevent parolee Sheila Watkins from honoring Adrienne's request to raise the alarm, Bonnie gives Sheila a job as a housekeeper.
 Victor rebukes Bonnie at the intended wedding, and Adrienne's brother Steve Johnson detects her impersonation and exposes her.
 She flees Salem before she can be sent back to jail.

 The next year, Bonnie returns to Salem with a baby, also named Bonnie, she claims was conceived with Lucas in their one-night stand.
 A DNA test proves that the baby is Bonnie and Lucas's.
 Bonnie then hides "Baby Bonnie" and refuses to divulge her whereabouts unless Lucas helps extricate her from her legal problems.
 Bonnie is set to be released when the truth is revealed: the baby is really Emily, Mimi's daughter by Rex from their own one-night stand in a recent chance meeting.
 The DNA test produced a false positive due to the close relationships between Bonnie and her daughter, and between brothers Rex and Lucas.
 Bonnie's deal is rescinded, and Hattie convinces Bonnie to return to prison and serve out the remainder of her sentence.

 In 2019, after the show's one-year time jump, Bonnie has been released from prison and written a memoir.
 Bonnie does not appear onscreen, but Hattie reads Bonnie's book, Love Made Me Loony.
 Later, Justin represented her and won a settlement for her and the two became close and formed a relationship despite his family's reservations given Bonnie's past transgressions.

+In 2020, Charlie Mason from Soaps She Knows praised Bonnie's return, saying "Thankfully, when she [Adrienne] was killed off, she left behind brassy lookalike Bonnie Lockhart to leaven our grief."